iansharff/microsoft_movies/README.md

 - draw.io

 ## Features
-- Top movie geres based on user ratings.
+- Top movie geres based on user ratings
-- Top movie geres based on domestic and foreign gross.
+- Top movie geres based on domestic and foreign gross
-- Top directors based on movie genres.
+- Top directors based on movie genres
-- Show the most profitable genres.
+- Show the most profitable genres
-- Show the best motion picture content rating for each of the recommended genres.
+- Show the best motion picture content rating for each of the recommended genres
+- module set up for quick and clean processing through code

 ## Screenshots
 Schemas of the data used